jsevo/taxumap/README.md

 # TaxUMAP

 Visualize structure in large microbiome datasets.
-Implements a microbiome research-focused extension of the Uniform Manifold Approximation and Projection (UMAP) by calculating microbiome sample by sample distances at different taxonomic aggregations of taxon abundances, and allowing for custom weighting of aggregates.
+Implements a microbiome-research-focused extension of the Uniform Manifold Approximation and Projection (UMAP) by calculating microbiome sample-by-sample distances at different taxonomic aggregations of taxon abundances, and allowing for custom weighting of aggregates.

 ## Installation